ritchiewilson/rawscripts/docs/source/contribute.rst

 Run Your Own Instance
 =====================

 Have mercy, you want to run this code yourself?!

 Cool!
-Check out RUNNING YOUR OWN INSTANCE
+Check out :ref:`instructions and warnings <deployment>`.